leangjia/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

 Mix Set
    Choose which vertices will be affected.

-   All vertices
+   All
       Affects all vertices, disregarding the vertex groups content.
-   Vertices from group A
+   Vertex group A
       Affects only vertices belonging to the affected vertex group.
-   Vertices from group B
+   Vertex group B
       Affects only vertices belonging to the second vertex group.
-   Vertices from one group
+   Vertex group A or B
       Affects only vertices belonging to at least one of the vertex groups.
-   Vertices from both groups
+   Vertex group A and B
       Affects only vertices belonging to both vertex groups.

    .. important::